compass Explore next steps to improve your mental health. Get mental health help

 There are 2 types of attachment disorders recognized by the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5): reactive attachment disorder (RAD) and disinhibited social engagement disorder.
 Both of these are classified as trauma and stressor-related disorders by the DSM-5.
 However, these diagnoses are primarily applied to young children.
 As such, there is no formal attachment disorder diagnosis for adults.

-Reactive attachment disorder involves someone avoiding or shying away from forming significant interpersonal relationships.
-People with RAD will often show depressive symptoms and withdrawn behaviors.
-Common behavioral patterns for RAD include avoiding eye contact, reacting negatively to being touched, comforted, or reassured, and displaying behavior like mood swings.
-This is a result of extremes of insufficient care on the part of the parent/guardian.
+1. Reactive attachment disorder involves someone avoiding or shying away from forming significant interpersonal relationships.
+Signs of reactive attachment disorder in adults can include depressive symptoms, withdrawn behaviors, and behavioral patterns such as avoiding eye contact, reacting negatively to being touched, comforted, or reassured, and displaying behavior like mood swings.
+This behavior is often the result of extremely insufficient care on the part of the parent/guardian.

-However, sometimes that behavior can become socially disinhibited to the point where they can act inappropriately in social situations, crossing boundaries and ignoring common social norms that are expected of people.
+2. Disinhibited social engagement disorder can be thought of as the opposite of RAD.
+People who have this disorder may struggle with limited social inhibition, making them overly chatty and outgoing with strangers and causing them to act impulsively.
+They may even exhibit a lack of restraint when encountering adult strangers, approaching and interacting with them and showing little to no hesitation when asked to go somewhere with them.
+Sometimes that behavior can become socially disinhibited to the point where they can act inappropriately in social situations, crossing boundaries and ignoring common social norms.
 They can also tend to form intense, even codependent, relationships with people.
 This makes it difficult for them to maintain deep, healthy attachments with others.
 Disinhibited social engagement disorder is very rare, and only occurs when a child has been severely neglected, such as in instances with foster care or being raised in an institution.

 What Are the 4 Attachment Styles of Adults?

 • Disorganized attachment: Also known as disoriented or fearful-avoidant attachment, this type of attachment style is characterized by explosive outbursts and emotional instability.
-It makes it hard for someone with this style to regulate their emotions and trust others easily, therefore making them feel uneasy in close relationships, despite longing for meaningful connection.
+People with this attachment style struggle to regulate their emotions and trust others, making them feel uneasy in close relationships despite longing for meaningful connection.

 • Avoidant attachment: Adults with this attachment style avoid vulnerability and intimacy, which leads them away from forming close attachments.
-They crave independence and do not want to feel controlled, which can cause them to try to create emotional distance between them and those around them.
+They crave independence and do not want to feel controlled, which can cause them to create emotional distance from those around them.

 • Ambivalent attachment: Also known as anxious attachment, this attachment style causes someone to crave attention and love from those close to them.
-They may feel insecure about whether those in relationship with them actually care about them, making it difficult for them to trust and feel secure in their relationships.
-Anything that strikes them as a threat to the relationship could cause them to react by using emotional manipulation on their partner so that they stay.
+They may frequently question if people actually care about them, and find it difficult to trust and feel secure in their relationships.
+If they perceive a threat to the relationship, real or otherwise, they may react by using emotional manipulation to convince their partner to stay.

 What Are Signs of Attachment Disorder in Adults?

-Though there is no official diagnosis criteria for attachment disorder in adults, there are many symptoms or signs that someone might have attachment issues.
+Though there are no official diagnostic criteria for attachment disorder in adults, there are a few attachment disorder symptoms to look out for.
 Signs you have attachment issues include:

 • Withdrawal and significant avoidance of social interactions